-Oxy-fuel welding involves using a welding torch to burn through metal creating a molten metal which combines bothersome sides of the metal into one.
-Something similar to what happens during the making if gates or metal beds.
+Oxy-fuel welding involves using a welding torch to burn through metal creating a molten metal that combines bothersome sides of the metal into one.
+Something similar to what happens during the making of gates or metal beds.

 When the oxyfuel machine is used to cut through metals, the torch will also heat up the metal to produce oxygen.
 Combine with oxygen and the metal to form a metal oxide which then flows out as a sluggish liquid.
 Easily penetrated.